-In 2015, it’s estimated that more than 1.6 million people were diagnosed with cancer in the United States alone.
+In 2015, it’s estimated that more than people were diagnosed with cancer in the United States alone.
 They will undergo painful treatment regimens, stress, and emotional trauma.

 Therapeutic activities like yoga can complement cancer-fighting medical treatment to help heal the body, mind, and spirit in the midst of the cancer battle.

 “Several studies have demonstrated that yoga can combat fatigue and improve strength and range of motion for patients undergoing cancer treatment,” says Dr. Maggie DiNome of the John Wayne Cancer Institute in Santa Monica, California.